 4. The Elections Committee shall then determine which candidate from each region has received the highest number of votes.
 Those candidates shall be declared elected Regional Representatives.

 5. The Elections Committee shall next determine the next candidate with the highest number of votes remaining on the ballot.
 This candidate shall be declared elected as an At-Large Representative.
-The Elections Committee shall then determine the next candidate with the highest number of votes remaining on the ballot.
-That candidate shall be declared elected as a second At-Large Representative.
 In the event of a tie when determining the first At-Large Representative; all candidates remaining on the ballot tied with the highest number of votes shall be declared elected as At-Large Representatives and no second at large representative shall be selected.
 In the event of a tie when determining the second At-Large Representative, all candidates remaining on the ballot tied with the highest number of votes shall be declared elected as At-Large Representatives.

 1. The candidate for each office receiving a majority of the votes cast shall be declared elected.
 Any remaining unfilled offices shall be filled through a run-off election.

 Majority means: “more than one-half ‘.